bc/emgcoherence/README.md

 # emgcoherence
-Package to help out with emg coherence
+R Package to help out with emg coherence